 A series of legislation was passed in Oklahoma during the late 1980s to improve Oklahoma higher education and increase its accountability.
 That activity was capped by the passage of bills in 1990 calling for a regents’ education program.
 The purpose of the program is to educate Oklahoma regents and trustees about the nature of their responsibilities and the seriousness with which they should be undertaken.
 More specifically, the program is to provide information and understandings that will allow regents and trustees to perform their public responsibilities and to govern successfully.

-In support of the program, the Oklahoma State Regents for Higher Education sponsors an Annual Conference which offers incoming and veteran Regents the opportunity to fulfill their continuting education hours.
+In support of the program, the Oklahoma State Regents for Higher Education sponsors an annual conference which offers incoming and veteran regents/trustees the opportunity to fulfill their continuing education hours.

 All links open in a new window.

 2024 State System Legislative Agenda (0.5 credit)

 State System Strategic Plan: Blueprint 2030 (0.5 credit)

 The Ins and Outs of Oklahoma Ethics Rules (1 credit)

 Open Meetings Act and Open Records Act (1 credit)